Leproide/Remove-Nahimic/README.md

 ## If it comes back

-The Hardware ID blacklist (step 9) is the primary permanent block — it prevents Windows PnP and Windows Update from ever reinstalling the driver, including after feature updates.
+The Hardware ID blacklist (step 9) is the primary permanent block, it prevents Windows PnP and Windows Update from ever reinstalling the driver, including after feature updates.

 If the software somehow returns, check:
 - Whether MSI Dragon Center / ASUS Armoury Crate / GeForce Experience was reinstalled (they are known reinstallers)
 - Whether the WU entries were successfully hidden (verify in Windows Update MiniTool under the "Hidden" tab)
 - Whether the `DenyDeviceIDs` registry key survived a Windows feature update

-Running the script again is safe — it skips anything already absent and will not add duplicate blacklist entries.
+Running the script again is safe, it skips anything already absent and will not add duplicate blacklist entries.

 ---